rahuljones/cse151b-spring2025-competition/README.md

   You can modify this preprocessing pipeline to suit your model architecture and requirements.
   For example, precipitation data follows a skewed distribution, which may benefit from alternative normalization methods.

+### Data Visualization

+See the [notebooks/data-exploration-basic.ipynb](notebooks/data-exploration-basic.ipynb) notebook for a basic data exploration and visualization of the dataset.

 ## | Getting Started